-The LCD shows the "MACHINE ERROR X X."

-(2) To stop this operation and return the machine to the initial stage of the maintenance mode, press the Stop/Exit key.
+- (1) Press the 8 and 2 keys in this order in the initial stage of the maintenance mode.
+The LCD shows the "MACHINE ERROR $\underline{X} \underline{X}$ ." - (2) To stop this operation and return the machine to the initial stage of the maintenance mode, press the Stop/Exit key.

-8.4.23 Output of Transmission Log to the Telephone Line (Function code 87) (Not applicable to DCP340CW)
+8.5.21 Output of Transmission Log to the Telephone Line (Function code 87)